Rugved-142/Rugved-142/README.md

 ---

 ## ⚡ Fun Facts

-- I love automating everything—from AWS deployments to resume screening tools
+- Automating everything — from AWS deployments to resume screening tools
-- Currently exploring the **intersection of AI agents & DevOps**
+- Exploring **AI agents for DevOps automation**
-- If it’s repetitive → I’ll script it.
-If it scales → I’ll Terraform it.
+- Motto: *If it repeats, I script it.
+If it scales, I Terraform it.*